joelapablaza/JoeApl-Premium-Theme/README.md

 ![image info](img/Configure-ligatures-2.jpg)

 ### You can also change the terminal font
 * To do this you need to go to settings and search for "terminal font" and you can change the Font Family.
-I recommend using "Cascadia Code PL".
+I recommend using [Hack Font](https://github.com/source-foundry/Hack) or "Cascadia Code PL".
+If you decide to go with "Hack Font" you will need to ignore the message "use monospace font" and restart the app to properly visualizate the font on the terminal.

 ## For more information

 * [Github Repository](https://github.com/apablazajoel/JoeApl-Premium-Theme)

+**Thank you for your support**
 **Enjoy!**

 ### Created By Joel Apablaza